Veeam Kasten Best Practices

 Target Workloads

-Kasten K10 provides complete backup and recovery capabilities for applications and persistent data deployed within a Kubernetes cluster.
+Veeam Kasten provides complete backup and recovery capabilities for applications and persistent data deployed within a Kubernetes cluster.
 This allows users the ability to restore namespaces on the same or different K8s cluster(s).

-Kasten K10 can protect both applications and data in single or multiple Kubernetes namespaces, as well as cluster-scoped resources that are not associated with namespaces.
-When K10 protects cluster-scoped resources, by default, all instances of StorageClasses, CustomResourceDefinitions, ClusterRoles, and ClusterRoleBindings are captured in a cluster restore point.
+Veeam Kasten can protect both applications and data in single or multiple Kubernetes namespaces, as well as cluster-scoped resources that are not associated with namespaces.
+When Veeam Kasten protects cluster-scoped resources, by default, all instances of StorageClasses, CustomResourceDefinitions, ClusterRoles, and ClusterRoleBindings are captured in a cluster restore point.
 Resource filtering can be used to restrict which cluster-scoped resource instances are captured or restored.

 Example Use Cases